 - Does not solicit or accept anything of value from any lender in exchange for any advantage sought by the lender to make educational loans to students enrolled at, or admitted by the University.

-- Prohibits employees of the financial aid office, or any employee who otherwise has responsibilities with respect to educational loans, from taking from any lender any gift worth more than nominal value.
+- Prohibits employees of the Office of Student Financial Services, or any employee who otherwise has responsibilities with respect to educational loans, from taking from any lender any gift worth more than nominal value.

-- Prohibits external lenders’ employees, representatives, or agents from providing staffing services to the financial aid office.
+- Prohibits external lenders’ employees, representatives, or agents from providing staffing services to the Office of Student Financial Services.

-- Prohibits external lenders’ employees, representatives, or agents from identifying themselves to students of the University or their parents as employees, representatives or agents of the financial aid office.
+- Prohibits external lenders’ employees, representatives, or agents from identifying themselves to students of the University or their parents as employees, representatives or agents of the Office of Student Financial Services.

-If you have questions about our code of conduct please contact the financial aid office.
+If you have questions about our code of conduct please contact the Office of Student Financial Services.